pdfernhout/Pointrel20130202/README.md

 Another option on some web servers is to use ["suEXEC"](http://en.wikipedia.org/wiki/SuEXEC) or similar to have the web server process run as your user id when serving your files.
 Consult your webserver documentation for more details on file ownership and security issues.

-If your site is public or otherwise allows use by non-trusted users, you should have a .htaccess file like the example below (for Apache) in the /yoursite/pointrel-www directory and pointrel-data directory to prevent executing uploaded cgi scripts (like .php files).
+If your site is public or otherwise allows use by non-trusted users, and you are using the PHP version, you should have a .htaccess file like the example below (for Apache) in the /yoursite/pointrel-www directory and pointrel-data directory to prevent executing uploaded cgi scripts (like .php files).
 You might need another approach with a different web server like lighttpd.